-The term "Rationalisation" has been subjected to many interpretations.
-The term has been used by us to mean a re-organisapretations.
+The term "Rationalisation" has been subjected to many inter-pretations.
 The term has been used by us to mean a re-organisation in a unit of the industry which ensures elimination of all wastes and the most scientific utilisation of men, material and machinery.
 We believe that in this sense, rationalisational cannot obviously be objected to by any body.
-We have been informed that rationalisation in one form or other has been introduced in the individual units of the industry for the past many years and that the process continues, mostly in an unplanned manner, either with or without the approval of labour.
-Either the work-load of the operative is increased by the simple expedient of making him attend to a larger number of units, e.g., the number of spindles, without to a larger number of units, e.g., the number of spindles, without making any change in the machinery itself or, by the installation of modern labour saving machinery in place of old ones which require a larger labour complement and thus effect a reduction in the number of workers without increasing to any great extent, the workload of the operative.
+We have been informed that rationalisation in one form or other has been introduced in the individual units of the industry for the past many years and that the process continues mostly in an unplanted manner, either with the process continues, mostly in an unplanned manner, either with or without the approval of labour.
+Either the work-load of the operative is increased by the simple expedient of making him attend to a larger number of units, e.g., the number of spindles, without making any change in the machinery itself or, by the installation of modern labour saving machinery in place of old ones which require a larger labour complement and thus effect a reduction in the number of workers without increasing to any great extent, the workload of the operative.
 When this is done, without the cooperation of labour, it undoubtedly results in strained relations between the labour and management and has even in some cases, led to strikes and breach of industrial peace.
-The Indian National Textile Workers Federation, Ahmedabad, in its memorandum, made it quite clear that it was not opposed to rationalisation, provided it did not cause unomployment, and the working conditions were such as not cause unemployment, and the working conditions were such as would not create undue fatigue to workers and adequate share in the gains of rationalisation was ensured to the workers.
-The Federation was, however, opposed to automation, particularly the introduction of automatic looms in replacement of ordinary looms.
+The Indian National Textile Workers Federation, Ahmedabad, in its memorandum, made it quite clear that it was not opposed to rationalisation, provided it did not cause unemployment, and the working conditions were such as not cause unemployment, and the working conditions were such as would not create undua fatigue to workers and adequate share in the gains of rationalisation was ensured to the workers.
+The Federation was, however, opposed to automation, particularly the introduction of automatic locms in replacement of ordinary looms.
 So far as the working condition is concerned, it was pointed out that in mills where rationalisation has been objected to by the workers, it was mainly because of the fact that the conditions of work were most unsuitable for any increase in the workload of the operative.
-Instances have been cited about the poor quality of rew material supplied, the extremely dilapidated condition of the machinery, the inadequate supply of stores and accessories, supply of such articles of unsatisfactory quality, the lack of proper atmospheric condition in the shed, insufficient lighting, the had law out of the make it impossible to persuade the the bad lay out, etc., which make it impossible to persuade the workers to take up additional workload.
+Instances have been cited about the poor quality of raw material supplied, the extremely dilapidated condition of the machinery, the inadequate supply of stores and accessories, supply of such articles of unsatisfactory quality, the lack of proper atmospheric condition in the shed, insufficient lighting, the bad lay out, etc., which make it impossible to persuade the workers to take up additional workload.
 It was submitted that as far as existing machinery is concerned, much of the rationalisation that was possible has already been effected and further rationalisation could only be possible, if the agreement arrived at, at the 15th session of the Indian Labour Conference held on 11/12th July 1957 was observed.
-This agreement reads as undering 11/12th July 1957 was observed.
-This agreement reads as under:-
+This agreement reads as under:workers, it was mainly because of the fact that the conditions

 "It was emphasised and agreed that Government might make arrangements to ensure that measures of rationalisation which did not serve the real economic interest in the present conditions of the country, might be avoided.
-This principle and what follows would be applicable even in the case of units which had already taken steps to in the case of units which had not completed the prointroduce rationalisation but had not completed the prointroduce rationalisations were accepted as sine qualing any scheme of rationalisation:-
+This principle and what follows would be applicable even in the case of units which had already taken steps to introduce rationalisation but had not completed the process.
+The following conditions were accepted as sine quain any scheme of rationalisation:-